FAMU-FSU-IME/Process-Knowledge-Informed-Bayesian-Optimization/README.md

 # Soft-Matter-Bayesian-Optimization

-Python implementation of the Bayesian Optimization methodology developed for the papers:

-The methodology is based on the framework proposed in:
+Python implementation of the Bayesian Optimization methodology is based on the framework proposed in:

 **Improving Bayesian optimization via hierarchical variation modeling for combinatorial experiments given limited runs guided by process knowledge**